Jemurai/policy/policies/BCP_Policy.md

 The current plan will be:
 1. Konda
-    1. Ownership - Transition to Vani Konda
+    1. Ownership - Transition to Konda family.
-    1. Executive Function - Transition to Aaron Bedra
+    1. Executive Function - Transition to Aaron Bedra.
-    1. Sales Function - Transition to Warren Chain
-1. Chain - Handled by Konda pending hire.
 1. Bedra - Handled by Konda pending hire.

 # Internal Systems